-Small Business SEO Checklist: 11 Ways to Improve Rankings Today
+Small Business SEO Checklist: 11 Ways To Improve Rankings

 3. Optimize Your Pages

-On-page optimization is more than just putting keywords on the page.
+On-page optimization is more than just putting a target keyword in strategic places on the page.

-You must develop quality content that is properly structured using natural characteristics for the targeted keywords.
+It’s important to develop properly structured, high-quality content written in natural language that incorporates your targeted keywords.

 Use every reasonable (i.e., non-spammy) opportunity to add your targeted keywords appropriately on your website.

+Otherwise, you’re missing important ranking signals.
 In other words, you must optimize your:

-- Meta descriptions.
+- Meta description.

 - Body content.

+- And more – get the On-Page SEO Guide to learn more.

-4. Optimize Google My Business
+4. Optimize Your Google Business Profile

-Google My Business should be a focal point for any small business.
+Your GBP strategy should be a focal point for any small business.
 It’s free, easy to update, and can make a big impact.

+Ideally, your Google Business Profile will provide all of the information a potential customer needs to call you, get driving directions, order online, or otherwise convert directly from the listing.

-The first step toward optimizing your Google My Business listing is claiming and verifying it: https://www.google.com/business.
+The first step toward optimizing your Google business listing is claiming and verifying it.

 Be sure to fill out as many fields as you can and include photos and videos to enhance your listing.